-The text for this class is Introduction to Mythology by Thury.
-This is a college level textbook If you lose it or it becomes damaged, you will be asked to purchase a new book.
+The text for this class is a consumable workbook that contains all of the literature we will study this semester.
+This is YOUR book to write in, take notes in, highlight, etc. If you lose it or it becomes damaged, you will be asked to purchase a new book.
+You will not be successful in class without your own copy.

-There are a ton of handouts for this class, so please make sure your binder is at least 1" I will also provide you with a copy of our class novel.
+I will also provide you with a copy of our class novel.
 However, some people CHOOSE to buy their own copy so that they can keep them for the future and ANNOTATE in them (instead of just using post-it notes).

-If you wish to buy, ask your family for a gift, or wait until there's a sale, here's what we plan to read:
+If you wish to buy, ask your family for gifts, or wait until there's a sale (there are tons of used book sites online where this book is available.